jefftranter/68000/ehbasic/readme.txt

 Will output "AB", whereas in many dialects of Basic it will be "A B".

+It appears that a RETURN statement is not valid in some sittationsa, such as when control flow leaves from inside a FOR/NEXT loop.
+The following program will display "RETURN without GOSUB Error in line 210" when run:

+10 GOSUB 100
+20 STOP
+100 FOR I = 1 TO 10
+110 IF I = 3 THEN 200
+120 NEXT I
+130 RETURN
+200 PRINT "HERE"
+210 RETURN

 In the 68000 version, the interrupt related commands (ON IRQ|NMI, IRQ ON|OFF|CLEAR, NMI ON|OFF|CLEAR, RETIRQ, and RETNMI) are not present.